-I am a 2023 Guggenheim Fellow, a 2022 Creative Capital awardee, a recipient of the LENS Award at the Los Angeles County Museum of Art, the Fellowship for Visual Arts at the California Community Foundation and the City of Los Angeles Individual Artist Fellowship.
+I am a 2026 MacDowell Fellow, 2023 Guggenheim Fellow, a 2022 Creative Capital awardee, a recipient of the LENS Award at the Los Angeles County Museum of Art, the Fellowship for Visual Arts at the California Community Foundation and the City of Los Angeles Individual Artist Fellowship.
 My work has been exhibited internationally at venues including MoMA, Art in General, the MCA in Chicago, and the Centre d’Art Contemporain Genève.
 My projects have received press coverage in The Paris Review, CBS News, Art Agenda and the Guardian.
-I live in Altadena, California, where I work as a private investigator at Lynx Insights & Investigations.
+I live in Astoria, Queens, where I work as a private investigator.

 Alongside my video practice, I have also participated in a number of collaborations.
 I am a co-founder of The Rational Dress Society, a counter-fashion collective, and Arts Research Collective, an experimental art school.
 On holidays, I make videos with the artist Pau S. Pescador.